Ever since I was a young kid, there was an immense love (and some talent) for music inside of me.

 The year was 2013, and I was sitting in a cinema watching the movie "Man of Steel".

-Think of the movie whatever you may, but for some reason, it spoke to me and moved me in ways I had never felt before in my life.
+For some reason, it spoke to me and moved me in ways I had never felt before in my life.

 Looking back at it, it was not just the music.
 It was more than that.
 But at the time, the music was what hit me.